-Confronted by the horrific conditions in OCFS' facilities, the DRSC's Residential Subcommittee created a set of principles to guide the City's approach to residential placement.
+Establish local residential capacity.
+Confronted by the horrific conditions in OCFS' facilities, the DSRC's Residential Subcommittee created a set of principles to guide the City's approach to residential placement.
 Additionally, all locally-operated facilities would be placed close to New York City, or within the five boroughs.
 Importantly, facilities were to be contracted, managed, and overseen by ACS, which stakeholders noted had significant implications for both the philosophy and approach used to help youth.
 Below are some of the most important items with which New York City grappled, which may help other jurisdictions as they implement similar reforms.

-Ο Residential Program Design.
-A key focal point for ACS was determining how best to create non-secure and limited secure placement facilities that would still provide safety and security, without embodying the correctional, punitive approach found in typical youth prisons (including those previously operated by OCFS).
-To that end, DRSC members and ACS reviewed practices in other places, including Missouri, which is often-cited as a model of how systems can approach custody in a rehabilitative, nurturing setting (see The Missouri Model sidebar for more details).
+• Residential program design.
+A key focal point for ACS was determining how best to create nonsecure and limited secure placement facilities that would still provide safety and security, without embodying the correctional, punitive approach found in typical youth prisons (including those previously operated by OCFS).
+To that end, DSRC members and ACS reviewed practices in other places, including Missouri, which is often-cited as a model of how systems can approach custody in a rehabilitative, nurturing setting (See discussion below on The Missouri Model).
 Drawing on this model, as well as the guiding principles outlined above, ACS created a vision for facilities that would be small and home-like, and emphasized the importance of relationships in promoting safety.
 Additionally, the overall design included a strong focus on education, family engagement, and aftercare.